unoplatform/uno.extensions/doc/Overview/Validation/ValidationOverview.md

 For more information, see the reference documentation about [INotifyDataErrorInfo](https://learn.microsoft.com/dotnet/api/system.componentmodel.inotifydataerrorinfo) and [ObservableValidator](https://docs.microsoft.com/windows/communitytoolkit/mvvm/observablevalidator).

 # [**IValidatableObject**](#tab/validatable-object)
-Another option that was developed more recently is the `IValidatableObject` interface.
+Another option is the `IValidatableObject` interface.
 Like `INotifyDataErrorInfo`, it is implemented by a class to ensure properties can be validated based on the attributes they are decorated with.
 Validator support for this interface is provided internally with the `TryValidateObject` method used by the default validator to execute validation rules on the entity in question.
 This method returns an `IEnumerable<ValidationResult>` which contains elements which indicate whether the object is valid or not.

 Unlike other options, the validation behavior for `IValidatableObject` based types comes from the `Validate` method implementation where it is typical to invoke the `TryValidateProperty` method.
 The default validator is responsible for invoking this `Validate` method.